BlueBrain/Tide/doc/UserGuide.md

-User Guide {#userguide}
+User Guide {#UserGuide}
 ============

 This document is a short how-to to start running Tide.

 # Usage {#usage}

-Run tide from the bin folder to launch the application.
+Run 'tide' from the bin folder to launch the application.

 Some useful command line options: